 lsass.exe

-Manage IP security policies and enable ISAKMP/Oakley (IKE) and IP security drivers
+Manage IP security policies and start ISAKMP/Oakley (IKE) and IP security drivers

 svchost.exeWindows2000/XP file protection system